Food Production

 Agricultural production is shaped by the environmental resources that surround it.
 Food production (fruits, vegetables, and other specialty crops) and agricultural production (feed, fiber, and fuel crops) have different environmental requirements.
 The maps below provide an overview of the land and water resources available in Central Texas.
 Thank you to Jarred Maxwell, formerly of Foodshed Investors, for sharing the concept, design, and data sources for the maps below.

 In the Central Texas Land and Water Map, explore where good soil overlaps with abundant water.
-Noting where there is farmland that can be used for food production can help identify potentially underutilized arable farmland and factor into conversations about conservation, managing land use competition, and development pressures.
+Noting where there is farmland that can be used for food production can help identify potentially underutilized arable farmland and factor into conversations about preserving agricultural land, managing land use competition, and development pressures.
 See which types of soils are present (Major Land Resource Areas), which can dictate which areas are best suited for different types of land use; and note where existing water resources are located (Major and Minor Aquifers).
-Also included on the map are voluntarily reported wells currently drawing from those aquifers and which areas are under particularly limiting water conditions (Priority Groundwater Management Areas).
+Also included on the map are areas under particularly limiting water conditions (Priority Groundwater Management Areas).

 In the Central Texas Crop Map, explore which types of crops are grown where.

-Highlights: This map contains a wealth of information and can be explored in many ways.
+Highlights: These maps contain a wealth of information that can be explored in many ways.
 Below are a few suggestions for layers to look at in combination to learn about the intersection of good soil and abundant water in Central Texas.

-1. Farmland Classification and Major Aquifers: Note the area in Bastrop County and southern Caldwell County that is primarily classified as farmland of statewide importance and is also covered by major aquifers, indicating that it has good farmland with abundant water and may be suitable for growing food crops.
+• Farmland Classification and Major Aquifers: Note the areas in Bastrop, Caldwell, Fayette, and Lee counties that are primarily classified as farmland of statewide importance and are also covered by major aquifers, indicating that they have good farmland with abundant water and may be suitable for growing food crops.

 Click on the legend (3 lines) and layers (3 stacked diamonds) icons on the top right of each map to explore, or click on “View larger map” in the bottom left corner of each map to open it in a new tab.
 Click layers on and off using the checkboxes to the left of each layer name.